Broken Toe (cont.)

 - Swelling that occurs after the injury worsens pain.

-- To decrease swelling (and pain), keep the foot raised above the level of the heart as
+- To decrease swelling (and pain), keep the foot raised above the level of the heart as often as possible.

 - Prop the foot up on some pillows, especially when sleeping.
 Reclining in a lounge chair is also helpful.